 What happens when the driver who caused your crash is uninsured depends on so many factors.
 Do you have auto insurance?
 Do you have medical insurance?
 Were you a passenger or a driver?
 How many vehicles were involved in the crash?
 What choices did you make setting up your auto insurance policy, if you have one?

 Because there are so many factors, it’s hard to say how things will play out unless we know more about the crash.
 In any case, there are three processes you need to figure out:

 Navigating the claims process is tricky enough without any added complications.
 In a situation where the at-fault driver is uninsured, things become even more complex.
-You’re going to need help for this one.
+You’re going to need help with this one.

 The experienced car accident lawyers at Console and Associates have broken down a few basic scenarios below to help you understand what to expect.
 But to truly offer you the guidance that best fits your unique situation, we need to know the details of your crash.

 The best thing you can do in this situation is to hire experienced legal representation.
 You need someone to be on your side throughout this ordeal, someone to explore every avenue to ensure you get the compensation you need to recover.

 If you’re ready to get help for a car accident with an uninsured driver, you’ve come to the right place.